A high-frequency homogenization approach near the Dirac points in bubbly honeycomb crystals: Problem statement and preliminaries

-It was shown in \cite{honeycomb} that, for the honeycomb structure, the first two characteristic values $\omega_1^\alpha$ and $\omega_2^\alpha$ form a conical dispersion relation near the Dirac point $\alpha^*$.
+It was shown in \cite{honeycomb} that, for the honeycomb structure, the first two band functions $\omega_1^\alpha$ and $\omega_2^\alpha$ form a conical dispersion relation near the Dirac point $\alpha^*$.
 Such a conical dispersion is referred to as a {\it Dirac cone}.
-More specifically, the following theorem was proved in \cite{honeycomb} (Theorems 3.1 and 4.1 from \cite{honeycomb}).
-It is worth emphasizing that the following results hold in the deep sub-wavelength regime. \begin{theorem} For small $\delta$, the first two characteristic values $\omega_j^\alpha,j=1,2$, satisfy
+More specifically, the following theorem was proved in \cite{honeycomb} (Theorems 3.2 and 4.1 from \cite{honeycomb}).
+It is worth emphasizing that the following results hold in the deep sub-wavelength regime. \begin{theorem} For small $\delta$, the first two band functions $\omega_j^\alpha,j=1,2$, satisfy